-Japanese startup Nature launches Remo 3, its home appliance smart remote, in the U.S. and Canada – TechCrunch
+Japanese startup Nature launches Remo 3, its home appliance smart remote, in the US and Canada – TechCrunch

-Nature, a Japanese hardware startup that focuses on IoT home devices, announced the launch Remo 3, its home appliance smart remote, in the United States and Canada today.
-Priced at $129, the Bluetooth-enabled Remo 3 allows people to control multiple appliances that uses an infrared remote, including air conditioners, TVs, robot vacuum cleaners and fans, with their smartphones or smart speakers.
+Nature, a Japanese hardware startup that focuses on IoT home devices, announced the launch of Remo 3, its home appliance smart remote, in the United States and Canada today.
+Priced at $129, the Bluetooth-enabled Remo 3 allows people to control with their smartphones or smart speakers multiple appliances that use an infrared remote, including air conditioners, TVs, robot vacuum cleaners and fans.

-Nature claims that its Remo series is Japan’s top smart remote, with over 200,000 units sold so far.
+Nature claims that its Remo series is Japan’s top smart remote, with more than 200,000 units sold so far.
 The Remo 3, designed to be mounted on a wall, also has sensors for temperature, humidity, lighting and movement, allowing users to create customized settings for when they want devices to turn on or shut off.
 Remo 3’s app also has a GPS location feature, so appliances can turn on automatically as users get closer to their homes.

 As COVID-19 forces people to spend more time at home than usual, many are embarking on home improvement projects.